-Acute pyelonephritis is a bacterial infection of the kidneys, which affects 1 to 2% of pregnant women.
+Acute pyelonephritis is a bacterial infection of the kidneys.
+Pyelonephritis is the most common nonobsteric cause for hospital admission of pregnant women, affecting 1 to 2% of pregnancies.
 In most cases, the infection first develops in the lower urinary tract.
 If not diagnosed and treated properly, the infection may ascend from the urethra and genital area to the bladder, then to one or both kidneys.

 Typically, the first symptoms of pyelonephritis are a high fever, chills, and pain on both sides of the lower back.
 In some cases, this infection causes nausea and vomiting.
 Urinary symptoms are also common, including:

 - urgency (the need to urinate immediately);

 Proper treatment of pyelonephritis may prevent serious problems.
 But, this infection can lead to a bacterial infection in the bloodstream (sepsis), which can then spread to other parts of the body and cause serious conditions requiring emergency treatment.
 For example, untreated pyelonephritis can lead to acute respiratory distress as fluid accumulates in the lungs.
 Pyelonephritis during pregnancy is also a leading cause of preterm labor, which puts the baby at high risk for serious complications and even death.

 Like a number of other infections during pregnancy, untreated pyelonephritis can lead to preterm delivery, the leading cause of non-fatal complications and death in newborn babies.

 A urine test can determine whether your symptoms are the result of a kidney infection.
 By examining a urine sample under a microscope, your doctor can identify whether white blood cells and bacteria are present, both telltale signs of infection.
 White blood cells casts mean that the kidney has been infected.
 A definitive diagnosis is made though bacteria cultures of the urine.